Get more organic search traffic for your Shopify store

 Even with my app JSON-LD for SEO, you still need all of the Product structured data to be valid and with all of the data Google wants.
 Unlike Google Search and Rich Snippets, one error or missing field in a single set of data will cause Google Merchant Center to flag that entire page as invalid.
 Even if there’s a good set of structured data for that product already.

-By this point, if you have everything working you should be able to create Google Ads for your Shopify products.
+By this point, if you have everything working you should be able to create Google Ads for your Shopify products to be used in places like the Google Shopping tab.

 Based on my research with customers and their Google Merchant accounts, here are a few common issues I’ve seen along with ways to fix or work around them.